Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: Conclusion and Outlook

-{\bf{Acknowledgements}} We thank Wenyuan Ai, Zhaofeng Kang, Benoit Laurent, Yucheng Qiu, Tuomas V. I. Tenkanen, Yanda Wu, and Yeling Zhou for useful discussions during this work.
-This work was supported in part by the National Natural Science Foundation of China under grant no. 12375094.
+{\bf{Acknowledgements}} We thank Wenyuan Ai, Bjorn Garbrecht, Zhaofeng Kang, Benoit Laurent, Yucheng Qiu, Tuomas V. I. Tenkanen, Yanda Wu, and Yeling Zhou for useful discussions during this work.
+This work was supported in part by the National Natural Science Foundation of China under grant no. 12375094 and W2441004.